royyandzakiy/royyandzakiy/README.md

 - Tooling, build systems, developer experience, documentations should all be first class.
 Code should be made to be left behind and then seamlessly continued by the next contributor/employee
 - Production constraints are part of the design, should.be early on, should be prepared for future changes

-I enjoy experimenting with language features and abstractions, but I am always aware of the trade-offs, especially in embedded systems.
+I enjoy experimenting with language features, patterns/idioms, and abstractions, whilst actively measuring the trade-offs and performance (especially in embedded systems).

 ---